-It’s affordable (a similar app is free on Android, $5 on iPhones for the one we use), and for most people, it works more quickly than neurofeedback to induce alpha waves.
+It’s affordable (a similar app is free on Android, or $5 on iPhones for the one we use), and for most people, it works more quickly than neurofeedback to induce alpha waves.
 We found that Brainwaves worked a little faster and better at helping patients rest and recover before their next therapy session.
 There were always a few people who liked neurofeedback better, but the majority were helped more by the Brainwaves, which is why we now only use Brainwaves.
 The only downside is that you’re always reliant on technology to induce that brain state instead of learning how to get there on your own.

 To learn more about how Brainwaves helps and what to try at home, see our video on the topic:

 Remember: Alpha waves are good for everybody!
 Even if you have a healthy brain, it’s good to give it a break.
 And if you have post-concussion syndrome, regularly reaching an alpha wave state will help decrease symptom severity because it gives an overtaxed organ the chance to relax.

 Note: We don’t receive any financial compensation for the links above; we simply think that the Brain Wave™ 35 Binaural Series is the best one available, which is why we use it with our patients.